In this tutorial, we will see how to convert a PIE executable into a library.

 }

-Running the code above should give a similar output:
+Running the code above should yield a similar output:

 $ gcc instrument.c -O0 -fPIE -pie -o instrument.bin -ldl